 Policies and procedures:

-The Tax Clinic selects its students through the lottery process.
+The Low-Income Taxpayer Clinic selects its students through the lottery process.